Personal Finance – 6 Things to know about it

-- It makes no difference how much you earn or how expensive or how cheap your cost of living may seem to you; you still need a budget to keep your finances in check.
+- It makes no difference how much you earn or how expensive or how cheap your cost of living may seem to you; you still need a budget to keep your finances write for us in check.

 - If you don’t have a budget yet, now is the time to set one up.
 Once you’ve made this personal finance plan, you should review it over and over to see if you need to make any changes to it.

 - Also – and this is very important – there should always be some leeway in your budget to put something aside.